 These trails encompass a remarkably wild area in the midst of one of the most developed parts of Westford.
 The industry along Lyberty Way was built in 1982, and much of the commercial development along Route 110 was from that time period.
 The views vary from just woods, to wide floodplains, to narrow brook channels.

 Loop hikes are possible, as there are four bridges across Vine Brook.
-As of this writing, November 2013, one bridge had been washed away in the last 12 months and is indicated by a ghost bridge.
+In 2013, one bridge was washed away and is indicated by a ghost bridge.
 Nearby is a newer, sturdier bridge, so the old bridge is obsolete and unlikely to be replaced.
 Also, the westernmost bridge, which is set low over the brook, was submerged before being washed away around 2019.
 The trails north of the northernmost bridge have been reclaimed by nature.
 They may be reestablished with a concerted effort.

 There are many side trails to local businesses, indicating frequent use of the main trails on both sides of Vine Brook.
 Please be respectful of these neighbors so the entire trail system may continue to be used by employees and visitors.

 The western trailhead was established in 2019 at the Sugar Maple Lane development off Powers Road.
 Park in the four spots close to Powers Road, and find the trailhead 100 feet in on the right.
 This development resulted in the Trust acquiring the adjacent parcel to the south on Powers Road.
 Abutting the Trust’s Heald parcel (where “Vine Brook” appears on the map), it ensures that this wetland is protected from industrial harm.